COVID-19 vs. the Flu and the Common Cold

 FREQUENTLY ASKED QUESTIONS

-Will the flu vaccine provide any protection against COVID-19?
+Does the flu vaccine provide any protection against COVID-19 or vice versa?

-The influenza immunization is effective against influenza only.
-This year, more than ever, it will be very important to receive the flu vaccination because contracting influenza can make you more susceptible to other illnesses, including COVID-19.
-Learn more about how you can get your free flu shot at the health center and student flu shot clinics.
+The influenza immunization is effective against influenza only, and the COVID-19 vaccine only provides protection against COVID-19.
+This year, more than ever, it will be very important to receive both vaccinations because either virus can make you more susceptible to other illnesses.
+Learn more about how you can get your flu shot and COVID-19 vaccine at the health center.

 Will wearing face coverings reduce the spread of the flu as well as COVID-19?

 Multiple studies have shown that wearing a face covering decreases transmission of respiratory droplets and the potential of infection.
-Since the flu is also spread by respiratory droplets, wearing face coverings should be beneficial in reducing the spread of flu also.
-Getting your annual flu shot, hand hygiene, physical distancing and sanitizing high-touch surfaces in your environment also are important to decrease transmission of the virus.
+Since the flu is also spread by respiratory droplets, wearing face coverings may be beneficial in reducing the spread of flu also.